Committed to our communities

 Classical Music and Contemporary Art

-Since 1987, Societe Generale has gradually established itself as a key player in the world of music, offering support to hundreds of young musicians, orchestras and ensembles, and contributing to the expanding reach of classical music beyond its traditional audience.
+Since 1987, Societe Generale has gradually established itself as a key advocate in the world of music, offering support to hundreds of young musicians, orchestras and ensembles, and contributing to the expanding reach of classical music beyond its traditional audience.

 Since 1995, the Bank has been supporting international artists and its diversified contemporary art collection in the La Defense head office in France – with photography, paintings and sculptures from both well-known and emerging talents – materialising the Group's goal to forge closer links between the arts and business worlds.

 In Asia Pacific, Societe Generale has been bringing talented French musicians to China – from cellist (Jean-Guihen Queyras), pianist (Fanny Azzuro and Clement Lefebvre), soprano (Ahlima and Marieke) to a cappella singing group (LVA).
 Since 2009, the Bank has been supporting the largest international art festival in China – Croisements Festival, with specifically a concert of Philippe Jarrousky in 2014, a concert of “Mozart dans tous ses etats” performed by the Pygmalion and soprano Sabine Devieilhe in 2016, the concert “Baroque Carnival” presented by Le Poeme Harmonique in 2017, a concert by Les Siecles in 2018, a performance by Reinoud Van Mechelen in 2019 and the “The Supermarket of images” exhibition designed by the Jeu de Paume in 2021.
+In 2023, Societe Generale gets involved in a series of concerts in the rest of the region: with word-renowned cellist Gautier Capuçon in Singapore and South Korea, Transcendent Ensemble for the Croisements Festival in mainland China, Keren Ann and the Debussy String Quartet as part of the French May Festival in Hong Kong.

 Societe Generale engages its employees and charity partners in cultural activities.